36-Hour HA Filler Vascular Embolism Rescue (Full Case at FILLER REVISION)

 36-Hour Filler Vascular Embolism Rescue — Full Case at FILLER REVISION

-The complete medical record, 36-hour timeline, ischemic penumbra theory deep-dive, and 5 multilingual patient education posters are at the FILLER REVISION specialty clinic:
+The complete case record — including the 36-hour timeline, ischemic penumbra theory deep-dive, anatomical detail of facial artery branch mapping, 9 patient-focused FAQ, and 5 multilingual patient education posters — lives at our sister clinic site:

 📖 Read the Full 36-Hour Vascular Embolism IAHA Rescue Case Record →